 Protocol Architecture

-MPLP defines a strict four-layer architecture (L1–L4) that separates protocol semantics, coordination, execution, and integration concerns, ensuring long-term stability and vendor neutrality.
+The MPLP specification describes a four-layer architecture model (L1–L4) that separates protocol semantics, coordination, execution, and integration concerns.
+See docs for formal definitions.

 Protocol Topology